 Though discouraged and depressed, Bart moved forward.
 Life had given him lemons, and his father had blessed him with a monetized mindset, so Bart made lemonade.
 He soon realized he was pretty good at “making lemonade,” so he built a lemonade stand and started selling lemonade to others.
 He was pretty good at that too, so he became a “go to” guy for those who want to succeed when life hands them lemons.

 His dad was a self-made millionaire – the “millionaire-next-door.”
-No one would have guessed that this pig farmer (yes, Bart was raised on a pig farm – was rich).
+No one would have guessed that this pig farmer (yes, Bart was raised on a pig farm) – had a monetized mindset – which made him wealthy.
 Their farm was about as far from anywhere as you could get.
-According to his dad, “This is where the road ends and the West begins.”
-He wasn’t kidding.
-Our town was so small we our main health facility was called the Hospital Bar & Grill.
-Our town was so small they called our Motel 6 “Motel 6” because it only had six rooms.
-Our town was so small… Well, you get the idea.
+His dad said, it’s “where the road ends and the West begins.”